babsey/nest-desktop-legacy/docs/user/faq.rst

 Network
 -------

+Where can I find network controller?
+  You find network controller by clicking on top icon ('project diagram') left to controller.
+  Node and link controller are part of the network controller.

+Where can I find network configuration?
+  You find a 'bezier-curve' button towards network configuration in the network editor.
+  Alternatively, you find a network configuration in the configuration section.

 How can I empty network?
   In network sketch you find bottom left a trash button that empties the network.